giampaolo/psutil/docs/api.rst

 .. exception:: NoSuchProcess(pid, name=None, msg=None)

-  Raised by :class:`Process` methods when a process with the given *pid* is not found or no longer exists. *name* attribute is set only if :meth:`Process.name` was called before the process disappeared.
+  Raised by :class:`Process` class or its methods when a process with the given *pid* is not found, no longer exists, or its PID has been reused. *name* attribute is set only if
+  :meth:`Process.name` was called before the process disappeared.

   .. seealso:: :ref:`faq_no_such_process`